drsantos20/data-engineer-capstone/README.md

-# Udacity-Data-Engineering-Nanodegree-Capstone
+# Udacity Data-Engineering Nanodegree Capstone
-This project is the capstone project from Udacity Data Engineering Nanodegree program.
+Capstone project from Udacity Data Engineering Nanodegree program.
-In this project, data from multiple sources is pulled in, processed by ETL (extract, transform and load) in order to generate insights and answer analysis questions.
+In this project, multiple data sources is pulled in, and then, processed by ETL (extract, transform and load) in order to generate insights and answer analysis questions.

 #### Files
 - Capstone Project.ipynb